Resource Management - Lead Paint Abatement

 Why are homes built before 1978 eligible for the Lead Paint Abatement Program?

-Even though lead-based paint was banned for residential use in 1978, lead may still present in some old homes.
+Even though lead-based paint was banned for residential use in 1978, lead may still be present in some old homes.
 These homes are at higher risk of lead contamination if there is peeling or chipped paint, which can cause lead poisoning.

 Are childcare facilities eligible for the Lead Paint Abatement Program?